By Cassandra Montague

 Robert Nichol’s passing marked the end of an era in Upper Canadian affairs.
 He had entered the Assembly in 1812 as a staunch supporter of the government, but the war and its legacy of economic hard times led him to become the chief critic of the administration for almost a decade.
 By the time of his death, however, the economy of Upper Canada was showing definite signs of revival.

 William Lyon Mackenzie, “The Late Colonel Nichol.”
-Colonial Advocate and Journal of Agriculture, Manufactures & Commerce; No. 1.
+Colonial Advocate and Journal of Agriculture, Manufacturers & Commerce; No. 1.
 Tuesday, May 18,1824.